 It's inevitable that roller shades and spring-roller blinds will loosen up the longer you have them.
 You may notice that your blinds can't retract, they're hanging loosely or you can't pull the rest of the blinds up.
 If this is happening, that means the spring on the interior roller is loosening.
-This occurs due to prolonged use or if the roller is out of place.
+This occurs due to prolonged use or an improperly placed roller.

 What Are Tension Shades?